-As mentioned earlier, a few years ago you worked with someone not so professional and maybe it was a bad day, you didn't get a copy of the project, or you didn't get paid as promised.
+A few years ago, when an actor worked with someone not so professional there were limits to what would happen: maybe it was a bad day, you didn’t get a copy of the project, or you didn’t get paid as promised.
 You were physically there, of course, and protected your child physically.
-Today, the risks that come with someone ‘playing Hollywood” and advertising a project that doesn't exist, or requesting multiple photos of your child, or purporting to be someone they are not is very real.
+Today, the risks that come with someone ‘playing Hollywood” and advertising a project that doesn’t exist, or requesting multiple photos of your child, or purporting to be someone they are not is very real.
 Who we allow to have access to our child, as well as images of them, is critical.
 The likelihood that your child will be exploited in some way is very high.

 As parents, we all want to do what is best for our children.
 The pursuit of a career in the industry – or even just the experience of trying it regardless of the success – can be fun, rewarding, and memorable.
 It’s important that you don’t expose your child to unnecessary risks.
 Stop, Drop, Roll.